SkillSight: Efficient First-Person Skill Assessment with Gaze: Introduction

 We evaluate our method on three datasets (Ego-Exo4D~\cite{egoexo4d}, Multisense Badminton~\cite{badminton}, Expert-Novice Soccer~\cite{expert_novice_soccer}) spanning cooking, music, and various sports.
 SkillSight-T outperforms previous video-based methods by 5\% \KG{(10\% relative)}.
-SkillSight-S, which relies solely on gaze, performs competitively while consuming \JW{$14\times$} to $73\times$ less power, and outperforming existing methods aimed at efficiency.
+SkillSight-S, which relies solely on gaze, performs competitively while consuming \JW{$14\times$} to $73\times$ less power, and outperforming existing methods aimed at efficiency~\cite{X3d,egodistill,egotrigger}.
 Beyond performance, we provide quantitative and qualitative analyses revealing when and how gaze reflects skill.
 Together, these results highlight gaze as a powerful cue for scalable skill assessment.

-Overall, we pioneer skill assessment using gaze signals across diverse domains and dynamic in-the-wild scenarios involving significant subject motion across a scene (e.g., climbing a boulder or dribbling to the basket for a layup).
-We are also the first to explore power-efficient, privacy-preserving egocentric skill assessment, paving the way for practical deployment on resource-constrained smart glasses.
+Overall, we pioneer skill assessment using gaze signals across diverse domains and dynamic in-the-wild scenarios involving significant subject motion across the scene (e.g., climbing a boulder or dribbling to the basket for a layup, as opposed to tabletop activities).
+We are the first to explore power-efficient, privacy-preserving egocentric skill assessment, paving the way for practical deployment on resource-constrained smart glasses.
 Moreover, our analysis reveals how model predictions align with \KG{and even enhance} established psychological theories, offering new quantitative, data-driven insights into complex gaze–skill relationships.